 General Permit NOI Submittals

-- • In most cases an applicant seeks coverage under general permits by submitting a permit fee and specific forms to ADEQ.
+- • In most cases an applicant seeks coverage under general permits by submitting a permit fee and specific forms to DEQ.

 - The Notice of Intent to seek coverage under one general permit, ARG59000, requires formal public notice.

-- ADEQ provides an opportunity to review NOIs for other general permits on its website.
+- DEQ provides an opportunity to review NOIs for other general permits on its website.

 - List of General Stormwater NPDES Permits